-Section 1.1 What are "network providers" and "covered services"? are doctors and other health care professionals licensed by the state to provide ces and care.
-The term "providers" also includes hospitals and other health care hospitals, an and your cos deliver cover oviders" are the doctors and other health care professionals, medical groups, dother health care facilities that have an agreement with us to accept our payment t-sharing amount as payment in full.
-We have arranged for these providers to ed services to members in our plan.
-The providers in our network bill us directly for e you.
-When you see a network provider, you pay only your share of the cost for

-□ "Covered services" include all the medical care, health care services, supplies, equipment, and prescription drugs that are covered by our plan.
-Your covered services for medical care are listed in the benefits chart in Chapter 4.
-Your covered services for prescription drugs are discussed in Chapter 5.
+Section 1.1 wnat are "network providers" and "covered services ces"? d other health care professionals licensed by The term "providers" also includes hospitals • hospitals, and and your cost- deliver covere other health c sharing amour d services to n you.
+When yo ne doctors and other health care professional care facilities that have an agreement with us ant as payment in full.
+We have arranged for the members in our plan.
+The providers in our new see a network provider, you pay only your to accept our payment hese providers to etwork bill us directly for e all the medical care, health care services, s listed in the benefits chart in Chapter 4.
+Your covered services for prescription drugs are